extropium/leaflet_ionic/sql-for-data-science-1-master/week-1/README.md

 Features of temporary tables:

-- deleted once the sessi
+- deleted once the session is over
+- are faster to create than real tables
+- are useful for complex queries that use subsets or join